GrimmSnark/Image_analysis_fiji/README.md

 # Image_analysis_fiji
-Analysis scripts utilised for mouse connectivty paper
+Analysis scripts utilised for mouse connectivity paper

-This package of ImageJ/Fiji macros is designed to allow the user to quatify fluorescent tracing photomicrographs and compare the connectivity between multiple regions in the brain
+This package of ImageJ/Fiji macros is designed to allow the user to quantify fluorescent tracing photomicrographs and compare the connectivity between multiple regions in the brain

-Lines in the startupmacroaddendum should be added to the local startup macro file in your ImageJ/Fiji macro folder .ijm files numbered 1-5 should be copied into that folder as well
+Lines in the startupmacro_addendum.txt should be added to the local startup macro file in your ImageJ/Fiji macro folder .ijm files numbered 1-5 should be copied into that folder as well

 Workflow should proceed with:

-1. Preprocessing/Preprocessing batch-Grayscales colour images and filters for aquisition artefacts
+1. Preprocessing/Preprocessing batch-Grayscales colour images and filters for acquisition artefacts
 2. Background Subtraction- Preforms average background luminance subtraction based on user input ROI and thresholds image
-3. Quantification- Run either anterograde (which measures fibre precentage area coverage) or retrograde (measures cell counts per ROI) with thresholded images and counterstained images with ROIs for the demarcated brain regions
+3. Quantification- Run either anterograde (which measures fibre percentage area coverage) or retrograde (measures cell counts per ROI) with thresholded images and counterstained images with ROIs for the demarcated brain regions
-4. Modulation index-Place quantification results for each region into array and run this matlab script to get a modultion index for preference between two regions (To Do)
+4. Modulation index-Place quantification results for each region into array and run this matlab script to get a modulation index for preference between two regions (To Do)